 Referral Condition Number Relevant SSD Consent Condition Condition Particulars Compliance Status Comments / Evidence 2 For the protection of listed threatened species and communities, the person taking the action must comply with the NSW conditions of consent below, as in force or existing from time to time, where those conditions relate to avoiding, mitigating, offsetting, managing, recording or reporting on impacts to listed threatened species and communities.
 1, Schedule 2 General obligation to prevent environmental harm.
 Compliant Monitoring and reporting of impacts from the development are reported each year in the Annual Review.
 No significant environmental harm has been reported.
 2, Schedule 2 Requirement to undertake the action generally in accordance with the Gunlake Extension Project EIS.
 Compliant Ongoing requirement which is reported each year in the Annual Review.
-31(b), Schedule 3 Requirement to implement the Biodiversity Offset Strategy, including retirement of biodiversity credits Compliant The Biodiversity and Rehabilitation Management Plan (BRMP) incorporating the Biodiversity Offset Strategy cannot be finalised until the determination of Mod 1.
+31(b), Schedule 3 Requirement to implement the Biodiversity Offset Strategy, including retirement of biodiversity credits Compliant The Biodiversity and Rehabilitation Management Plan (BRMP) incorporating the Biodiversity Offset Strategy was finalised following the determination of Mod 1 and submitted to DPE for approval in April 2023.
 The BioBanking Agreement was approved and executed on 25/5/2019.